Jamadar01/inventory_frontend.io/README.md

 QR Code Integration

-Generate QR code for any product
+Generate QR codes for individual products

-View and download QR as PNG
+View and download QR code as PNG

-QR encodes product ID, name, SKU, and price
+QR encodes product ID, name, SKU, and price as JSON

 Uses API Ninjas with automatic fallback to qrserver.com

 🚢 Deployment

-Live Deployment:
+Live Frontend:
 https://inventory-frontend-io.vercel.app/

 Build Command
 npm run build

-Deploy the generated dist/ folder to any static hosting provider (Vercel, Netlify, GitHub Pages).
+Deploy the generated dist/ folder to any static hosting provider such as Vercel, Netlify, or GitHub Pages.